LukeNgirubiu/Nota-ls/README.md

 * Noting down services paid for.
 * Listing down activities with respect to events and checking in on each when done.

-Technically this application has been developed using Jetpack compose, ROOM and MVVM with Daggar hilt.
+Technically this application has been developed using Jetpack compose, ROOM and MVVM with Daggar hilt as the dependancy injector.